 Delegates heard from the newly appointed CEO, Tony Grybowski.

 KEYNOTE: KELLY COPPER AND PAVOL LISKA OF NATURE THEATRE OF OKLAHOMA

-Pavol and Kelly discuss the work of their company and the creation of OK Radio.
+Pavol and Kelly discussed the work of their company and the creation of OK Radio.

 PANEL: VISION AND REINVENTION

 Chair: Stephen Armstrong; Speakers: Geordie Brookman, Leticia Caceres, Kate Cherry, Wesley Enoch, Peter Evans, Mike Finch, Brenna Hobson, Matt Lutton, Polly Rowe

 Lunch 1.00 – 2.00pm

 ARTISTIC TOURS TO THE INSTITUTIONS

 THE ARTIST VS THE ARCHIVE

 Curated by Nat Randall and hosted by a series of curators at institutions including the National Film and Sound Archives, CSIRO, Australian War Memorial, National Gallery Australia, National Portrait Gallery and National Library Australia.
 These off-site artistic trips opened the doors to private collections for intimate and personal tours.
 THE ARTIST VS THE ARCHIVE